-I have been steeped in the world of Yoga and Personal Development as I held the space for 20 years as the founder and director of Healing Waters, Center for Yoga, Health and Mindful Living, an award winning Yoga Studio in WNY located on 11 beautiful acres by Cazenovia creek from 1997 to 2017.
+I have been immersed in the world of Yoga and Personal Development as the owner, founder and director of Healing Waters, Center for Yoga, Health and Mindful Living (1997-2017) an award winning Yoga Studio in WNY located on 11 beautiful acres by Cazenovia creek.

-At Healing Waters I taught multiple weekly classes as a Yoga and Meditation teacher, facilitated and designed stress reduction courses, managed a large circle of Yoga Teacher and ran a thriving Yoga and Wellness Center with all it’s tribulations and rewards.
-Also during that time I directed and taught 9 month certification trainings for Hatha Yoga Instructors.
+For 20 years I taught multiple weekly classes as a Yoga and Meditation teacher, facilitated and designed stress reduction courses, managed a large circle of Yoga Teacher and ran a thriving Yoga and Wellness Center.
+During that same time I also directed and taught multiple 9 month certification trainings for Hatha Yoga Instructors.

-The discovery that I am a highly sensitive person (HSP), and that the particular way that my nervous system is wired requires a strong attention to stress management, was life changing and motivates me to reach out and work with this population.
-About 20% of the general population is considered to be an HSP.
+The discovery that I am a highly sensitive person (HSP), and that the particular way that my nervous system is wired requires a strong attention to stress management, was life changing and motivates me to reach out and work with this particular population.

 My training and inspiration comes from the modalities I studied in depth over the last two decades: Raja Yoga, Yin Yoga, Mindfulness Meditation, Continuum and Tibetan & Taoist Teachings.
 A background and professional training in Yoga Instruction: Sivananda International Yoga organization: Woodbourne Ashram, NY; 200hrs (1992) and Val Morin Ashram, Quebec (500hrs), Psychosynthesis (Institute of Psychosynthesis, London 1995), Yoga Therapy (Stockbridge MA, 1998), Mindfulness Based Stress Reduction (Kabatt-Zinn and Santarelli, Omega 2005), Integral Coaching (ICC, Ottawa 2014), are the backbone of my work.
 I am deeply grateful for the teachings of the Yoga, the Tao Te Ching and Tibetan Buddhism which continue to guide me in my personal practice and for my wonderful Teachers: Fausto Maria Dorelli, Emiie Conrad, Chogyam Trungpa Rinpoche and Tenzin Wangyal Rinpoche and the many other teachers that I encounter every day.
 I am thankful for the work of Dr. Orin and Maria Hill regarding the “Highly Sensitive Person” and I am inspired by the work of Charles Eisenstein, whose main book title says it all: “The more beautiful world our hearts know is possible.”